-- Internet retailing: Internet retailing or online retailing works on a similar concept of selling small quantities of goods to the final consumer but they serve to a larger market and doesn’t have a physical retail outlet where the customer can go and touch or try the product.
+- Internet retailing: Internet retailing or online retailing works on a similar concept of selling small quantities of goods to the final consumer, but they serve a larger market and don’t have a physical retail outlet where the customer can go and touch or try the product.

-- Service retailing: Retailers not always sell tangible goods, retail offerings also consists of services.
+- Service retailing: Retailers not always sell tangible goods; retail offerings also consist of services.
 When a retailer deals with services, the process is called service retailing.
 Restaurants, hotels, bars, etc. are examples of service retailing.

 Characteristics Of Retailing

-- Direct contact with the customer – Retailing involves direct contact with the end customer and are a mediator between the wholesaler and the customer or the manufacturer and the customer depending upon the distribution channels used.
+- Direct contact with the customer – Retailing involves direct contact with the end customer and retailers act as a mediator between the wholesaler and the customer or the manufacturer and the customer depending upon the distribution channels used.

 - Relationship with the customers – Retailers form a bond with the customers and help them decide which products and services they should choose for themselves.